friedger/clarity-marketplace/README.md

 - `accept`: allows to accept a bid for the tradable asset.
 The asset will be transferred to the marketplace until the bidder has paid the price.
 - `cancle`: allows to cancle an accepted bid that was not yet paid, e.g. because the bidder disappeared

+### Used features of Clarity

+The marketplace contract uses

+- a map to store offers.
+- the contract as an escrow for transferring assets.
+- `traits` to handle any kind of tradables assets.
+It makes use of `contract-of` to store the contract of the assets.
+- stx transfers and nft transfers within contract calls that benefit from the post condition feature of the stacks chain.

 ## Notes

 - Testing using the clarity-js-sdk is currently not possible as the latest SDK does not support `contract-of` function.
 - Deploying to testnet works (run `npx ts-node scripts/market.ts`), however, due to issue [#92](https://github.com/blockstack/stacks-transactions-js/issues/92) it is not possible to call functions with traits as arguments.

+### Simplified Marketplace

+As a consequence, a simplified marketplace is defined in folder `contract-simple`.
+The marketplace can only trade monsters (defined in `monsters.clar`).
+The functions are the same, the difference is that traits are not used.

+To test the simple contract, run `yarn mocha test/market-simple.ts`.
+While it is possible to initialize the VM with accounts with set amounts of STX, the current SDK does not support this feature.
+Therefore, the test does not include sucessful calls to the `pay` function.

 ## Future Work